queelius/metafunctor/content/post/_index.md

   - news
   - updates
   - community
-summary: "Stay updated with the latest news and updates from the community.
-Explore articles, announcements, and more."
+summary: "Stay updated with the latest news and updates."
-image: "/featured/news.jpg"
-image_alt: "News and updates"
-image_caption: "Latest news and updates"
-image_position: "left"
-image_position_class: "left"
-image_position_alt: "right"
 ---